orlandoegaleano/HyperGrowth/README.md

-Prerequisites: Ensure that Node.js and Node Package Manager (NPM) are installed.
+Prerequisites: Ensure that Node.js, Node Package Manager (NPM), and ngrok are installed.

 Clone the Repository: If you haven't already, clone the repository to your local machine.